hackerati/node-app-template/README.md

 # node-app-template

-This is a starting point for a node.js app or micro-service.
+This is a starting point for a Docker-based node.js app or micro-service, configured for continuous integration with Travis and continuous deployment to AWS.
 Just clone and rename the repo and start coding.

 ## Running locally

-### Mac and Windows Pre-requisites
+### Mac Pre-requisites

-Assuming you're working on a Mac or Windows machine, you'll need a Linux virtual machine to use for development.
-Vagrant and Virtualbox are a great, free solution (though this hasn't been tested on Windows):
+If you're working on a Mac, you'll need a Linux virtual machine to use for development.
+Vagrant and Virtualbox are a great, free solution:

 - Vagrant: http://www.vagrantup.com/downloads.html
 - Virtualbox: https://www.virtualbox.org/wiki/Downloads